gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Hybrid Traffic Generator: Dividing Memory Address Range Cont.

-If we want to give each Linear Traffic Generator Core an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr`, `num_linear_cores` times.
+If we want to give each Linear Traffic Generator Core an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr` into `num_linear_cores` pieces.

 To do this, we need to add the following line to our code under the comment labeled `(2)`.